Developer Containers Part 2#

 caput BL01T-EA-CAM-01:ARR:EnableCallbacks 1

-caget -#100 BL01T-EA-CAM-01:ARR:ArrayData
+caget -#10 BL01T-EA-CAM-01:ARR:ArrayData

 Phoebus#

-# Run this OUTSIDE of the developer container
+# run this OUTSIDE the developer container

 cd ioc-adsimdetector